 We called it Tribes and it was fun and weird and messy.

 Tribes was sort of like the culmination of all those years of learning.
 It was an opportunity to have six little laboratories to put those basic elements to the test.
-For the next year and a half I was involved with offering strategic guidance and administrative help to the Tribes.
+For the next year and a half I was involved with offering strategic guidance and administrative help to the Tribes and volunteers.

-For years I was obsessed with trying to create the best, most exciting experience for youth.
+I admit that I used to be obsessed with trying to create the best, most exciting experience for youth.
 This meant bigger sound, brighter lights, better bands, & more dynamic speaking.
 We got pretty good at it too.

-But, after much reading on missional church planting, we became convinced that the way forward was an emphasis on relationships, hospitality, & mission.
-So we moved our communities out of the youth room and into the neighbourhood.
+But, after doing a bunch of reading on missional church planting, we became convinced that the way forward was an emphasis on relationships, hospitality, & mission.
+So we traded our flashy program for basements, living rooms, backyards, and parks.

-As I said, we wanted relationships to be the glue that holds this whole thing together (as opposed to programs).
-Understanding the relational DNA of a Tribe was an important part of the process.
-We used three words to map youth relationships within the Tribe.
+We wanted relationships to be the glue that held this whole thing together - as opposed to programs.
+So understanding the relational DNA of a Tribe was an important part of the process.
+We used three words to map youth relationships within the Tribe:

-The Tribe is basically made up of groups 1&2.
-Group 3 provides a practical missional opportunity.
+A Tribe is mostly made up of core and committed teens.
+The third category, the connected, provides the practical missional opportunity.
 The whole idea is founded on the premise that human beings have a natural drive to belong somewhere.
 We wanted to help them find that in a healthy, safe space that was centred on the self-giving love of Jesus and then exploring together how to live in that way.

 Anyone who has done youth ministry knows that measuring success is no easy thing.
 It's one thing to count attendance; it's another to figure out how to know if young people's lives are being changed.